 When an employee loses his/her job or is unable to work for a short period of time due to certain circumstances, for example, illness or pregnancy, s/he may be faced with a hard time financially.
-The Unemployment Insurance Fund (“UIF”) aims to help by providing unemployment insurance benefit payments to certain employees during their time of unemployment.
+The Unemployment Insurance Fund in South Africa (“UIF”) aims to help by providing unemployment insurance benefit payments to certain employees during their time of unemployment.

 What is the Unemployment Insurance Fund (“UIF”)?

 - The UIF is a fund created to lighten the effects of unemployment for a short period of time.

 - An employer and his/her employee must each contribute 1% of the employee’s salary to the UIF monthly (“contributions”) in exchange for unemployment insurance benefit payments (“benefits”).
 It is the employer’s responsibility to register an employee with and pay these contributions over to the UIF.

 - When an employee (“contributor”) becomes unemployed or is unable to work the employee may claim benefits from the UIF.
 Also when an employee dies, the dependants of that employee may claim benefits from the UIF.

 Who is entitled to claim from the UIF?

 - An employee may claim from the UIF if s/he:

 - makes or made his/her monthly contributions to the UIF;

 - makes an application for benefits by completing the prescribed form at the employment office;